godsy07/godsy07/README.md

 ## About Me

 I'm a passionate software developer with experience in building web applications using a variety of technologies.
-I have worked with ReactJS, NodeJS, ExpressJS, JavaScript, PHP, and various databases such as MongoDB, MySQL, and Postgres.
+I have worked with ReactJS, NodeJS, ExpressJS, JavaScript, PHP, and various databases such as MongoDB, MySQL, and Postgres

 ## Skills